Mike Breen (pastor): Education and ministry

 In January 2014 Breen spoke in a leadership event to the multi-thousand member North Heights Lutheran Church, which sparked concerns leading to the April 2014 decision of the elder board to remove 3DM completely from the church and publish at length the reasons for their decision.
 Among those reasons attributed to 3DM were that, "worship attendance has dropped off dramatically," and a corresponding drop in giving.
 Other churches experienced success through 3DM partnerships, for example Billabong Uniting Church in Western Australia.

+Controversy

+In January 2024, the Board of 3DMovements, the non-profit organization that Mike Breen left in 2014, published an update on their website stating that the Board of APEX Church in Dayton, Ohio had discovered that Mike Breen had been conducting a sexual affair with a vulnerable member of APEX church for some time.
+This was independently investigated, and upheld.
+The investigation also revealed Breen's bullying and intimidating behaviour, and his reluctance to seek reconciliation.
+Faced with these findings, Mike Breen resigned from leadership of this church.

 Marriage and children

 Breen is married to Sally Breen.
 The couple have three children.